 - In The Binding of Isaac, Isaac's Mom believes she was ordered by God to abuse her son by confiscating all his things (including his clothes) and locking him away, culminating in attempting to murder him with a knife.
 However, God's hand comes down on Isaac's side in the first ending, implying that Isaac's Mom was simply delusional the entire time.

-itthem to fight an incredibly deadly beast hidden in the darkness, until Doraleus got fed up and left.
-Later on, it turns out that while she's clearly insane, the branch really was the Zephyr Blade!
+itthem to fight an incredibly deadly beast hidden in the darkness until Doraleus got fed up and left.
+Later on, it turns out that while she's insane, the branch was the Zephyr Blade!

 - The Order of the Stick features an Angel "of pure Law and Good" which clears the heroes' names, making them innocent of a very serious crime in the eyes of an order of Paladins.
 However, the trial is just a Sham Ceremony, and the "angel" is just a manipulative ghost disguised as an angel.

 - Indeed, Haley is immediately suspicious of this verdict because the logic of the closing statements pointed towards "Guilty, sentenced to community service."
-Unfortunately for the rest of the Order, she's The Unintelligible at the time and thus cannot explain this without resorting to charades.
+Unfortunately for the rest of the Order, she is afflicted with aphasia at the time and thus cannot explain this without resorting to charades.

 - This xkcd comic.